 Deciding to go for an all-in-one solution like Citrix or a simple VPN mainly boils down to your business requirements.

-We’ve covered all the differences in terms of functionality you should keep in mind to settle the ‘Citrix vs. VPN’ debate for readers.
-We’ll also make a cost comparison to help explain what would make more sense for businesses of different scales.
+We will cover the differences in terms of functionality, additionally we will make a cost comparison to help explain what would make more sense for businesses of different scales.

 Back to Basics